retomock/java-docgen/README.md

 ## Features
 Java DocGen will create a report either in HTML or Markdown format.

-For each service method, it will report
+For each service method, it will report:

  - the required permission to access it (`@PreAuthorize` annotation)
  - any further permission check within the code body